GIOVRUSSO/Control-Group-Code/Action merging/readme.md

 _É.
 Garrabé, M. Lamberti, G. Russo, On Action Composition for Autonomous Sequential Decision-Making, 2023_

 ### Experiment description
-At rush hour, a fleet of connected cars arrive on the campus of the University of Salerno, with drivers seeking a parking space. $150$ cars enter the campus at $5$ second intervals.
+At rush hour, a fleet of connected cars arrive on the campus of the University of Salerno, with drivers seeking a parking space. $100$ cars enter the campus at $5$-second intervals.
 The cars follow directions output by the decision-making algorithm introduced in the paper, while another fleet follows a crowdsourcing decision-maker as a benchmark.

 ### Repository contents
 In this repository, we provide all the files needed to replicate the numerical experiments in the paper, and the video showcasing our Hardware-in-the-Loop experiment.
 Namely, the files are: